Herbie Lovelle

-Herbie Lovelle (June 1 1924 - April 8, 2009) was an American drummer, who played jazz, R&B, rock, and folk.
+Herbert Edward Lovelle (June 1, 1924 – April 8, 2009) was an American drummer, who played jazz, R&B, rock, and folk.
 He was also a studio musician and an actor.

+Biography

-Lovelle's uncle was the drummer Arthur Herbert.
-Lovelle began his career with the trumpeter, singer and band leader Hot Lips Page in the late 1940s, then played in the 1950s with the saxophonist Hal Singer, Johnny Moore's Three Blazers and the pianist Earl Hines.
+Lovelle was born in New York City.
+His uncle was the drummer Arthur Herbert.

+Lovelle began his career with the trumpeter, singer, and band leader Hot Lips Page in the late 1940s, then played in the 1950s with the saxophonist Hal Singer, Johnny Moore's Three Blazers and the pianist Earl Hines.
 Through working for Lucky Thompson and Jimmy Rushing of Count Basie's Orchestra, he became house drummer at the Savoy Ballroom in New York City for much of the 1950s.

 He toured with the tenor saxophonist Arnett Cobb and the pianist Teddy Wilson in 1954.
-In 1959 he contributed to the pianist Paul Curry's album Paul Curry Presents the Friends of Fats, released on the Golden Crest label.
+In 1959, he contributed to the pianist Paul Curry's album, Paul Curry Presents the Friends of Fats, released on Golden Crest Records.

 In the early years of television, he performed with the King Guion Orchestra on the Jerry Lester Show and the Ed Sullivan Show.
-In 1966, he was the lead drummer for the Sammy Davis, Jr. TV show.
+In 1966, he was the lead drummer for Sammy Davis Jr.'s television show.

 Lovelle began playing more R&B in the 1950s and worked as a studio musician, often with Sam Taylor.
 He played on albums by Bob Dylan (The Freewheelin' Bob Dylan), Pearls Before Swine, Eric Andersen, David Blue, John Denver, Tom Rush, B. B. King, John Martyn (Stormbringer!), the Strangeloves, the McCoys, and the Monkees.
-He continued working as a studio musician well into the 1980s.
+He continued working as a studio musician into the 1980s, when acting started to take over his time.

 In 1976, he produced the first album by Stuff, which went platinum in Japan.
 He also played the drums in the 1976 revival of Guys and Dolls.